eshaali1705/hotazel-steam-regression-modeling/README.md

 1. Open the notebook in Google Colab.
 2. Upload `AICPA_regressionAnalysisData.csv` to the Colab session (or adjust the `pd.read_csv(...)` path if using Drive).
-3. Run all cells in order.
-4. Review the OLS summaries, percentage error outputs, and the actual-vs-predicted plots to compare the simple and multiple regression models.
+3. **Run all cells in order, top to bottom** (Runtime → Run all).
+The Section 11 summary table depends on variables (`mape_simple`, `mape_multi`, `mape_winter`) created earlier in the notebook — running out of order or restarting the runtime partway through will cause a `NameError` there.
+4. Review each model's OLS summary, MAPE output, and plots, then check the Section 11 summary table for the side-by-side comparison.

+## Known Results (from a prior verified run of this same modeling logic)

+I have not executed this exact notebook file myself, so I can't confirm these numbers directly from it — but they come from an earlier run of the same underlying code:

+- Model 1 (Simple Linear Regression): MAPE ≈ 25.4%
+- Model 2 (Multiple Regression): MAPE ≈ 13.9%
+- Model 3 (Winter Dummy Variable): MAPE ≈ 15.9%

+You should re-run the notebook yourself to confirm these hold for your current data and code.

+## Author

+Eshaal Iqbal

 ---
-*This README was generated by inspecting the actual cell code, markdown notes, and stored output values (correlation matrix, OLS summaries, coefficients, and percentage error figures) in `Hotazel_Steam_Regression_Modeling.ipynb`.
-If any cells have been re-run or edited since this file was uploaded, you may want to re-check the figures above against the current notebook state.*
+*This README was generated by inspecting the actual cell code and markdown in `Hotazel_Steam_Regression_Modeling_cleaned.ipynb`.
+Since the notebook's code cells haven't been executed in this environment, any numeric results above should be verified by running the notebook yourself.*